VillagerUnknown/VillagerUnknown/README.md

 Please create a Github issue in the appropriate repository for any feedback or support.

 _Please be aware of, and report, deceptive mods calling themselves Villager Coin.
-Always look for a dependency on VillagerUnknown's Platform and Villager Coin™._
+Always look for a dependency on VillagerUnknown's Platform and Villager Coin™.
+I will not support any knockoffs._